danhoat/woo-variation-custom/README.md

 - Select Weight and set  1 or more valuesfor this attribue.
 Make sure set  "Used for variations" If there are more than 1 values.<br />
 - Select Unit and set 1 or more values for this attribute.
 Make sure set  "Used for variations" If there are more than 1 values.<br />
 - Select Purity  and set 1 value only.( No set - Used for variations).<br />
-- Sett "Visible on the product page" for all  attributes.

 Variation tab:<br />
 Click the button 'Generate Variations' to system auto create a list variation post match with the the variations.
 In each the variation post edit form, make sure set correct the "weight" value of that post.<br />